-The highest-scoring team in the SWAC, Texas Southern is averaging 74.2 points per contest and has averaged 77.7 during its 10-game winning streak.
+The highest-scoring team in the SWAC, Texas Southern, averages 74.2 points per contest and has averaged 77.7 during its 10-game winning streak.
 Michael Weathers leads the team with 16.2 points, 5.3 rebounds and 2.1 steals per game, while John Walker III adds 12.2 points and 5.6 rebounds.
 Weathers has either scored or assisted on 40% of all Texas Southern’s made baskets over the last five games, accounting for 32 field goals and 23 assists in that span.

-If Texas Southern was to pull off the upset, it would be just the second time in history a No. 16 seed as beaten a No. 1.
+If Texas Southern were to pull off the upset, it would be just the second time in history a No. 16 seed has beaten a No. 1.
 The only other time it happened came in 2018 when UMBC topped Virginia, 74-54.

 But those looking to place a pregame wager on FanDuel in hopes of a miracle are out of luck.
 There are currently no moneyline odds posted for the matchup between Michigan and Texas Southern.

-Saturday will mark the second straight game the Wolverines will be without Isaiah Livers, who is the team’s second-leading scorer at 13.1 points per game and is dealing with a stress fracture in his foot.
+Saturday will mark the second straight game the Wolverines will be without Isaiah Livers, the team’s second-leading scorer at 13.1 points per game, who is dealing with a stress fracture in his foot.
 Livers is also the second-most efficient 3-point shooter at 43.1%.

 His presence was clearly missed in the 68-67 loss to Ohio State.
 Michigan made just 20 of 57 shots (35%) and was only 6 of 19 from 3 (31%).
 Without him, Coach Juwan Howard went with a bigger lineup, electing to start Brandon Johns Jr.